rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 4) **Write a blog post.**

 Get the word out about you wanting to become a coaching company: talk about your dev team, the work environment, and your motivations for wanting to host a RGSoC team.
 We're happy to share your post on our social networks, and help you find a team for 2016!

+<h2 id="q4b">What if our team is not chosen?</h2>

+If your team is not chosen (neither as a sponsored nor a volunteer team), you are still free to do your own summer of code together with two very passionate women working on a chosen OSS project.
+We encourage you to take the team on as interns or offer similar positions during the summer.

 <h2 id="q1">Why should we become a Coaching Company?</h2>